-The example demonstrates that the platform initializes correctly as it loads and executes the example program.
-It also demonstrates that the semihosting calls to print output and stop the platform work properly.
+This demonstrates that the platform initialized correctly as it loaded and executed the example program.
+It also demonstrates that the semihosting calls to print output and stop the platform worked properly.

-2.2.2 Troubleshooting the example program
+2.3 Troubleshooting the example program

 You can encounter common error messages when running the example program.